tyler-dot-earth/obsidian-blockreffer/README.md

 Quick starting guide for new plugin devs:

-- Check if [someone already developed a plugin for what you want](https://obsidian.md/plugins)!
-There might be an existing plugin similar enough that you can partner up with.
-- Make a copy of this repo as a template with the "Use this template" button (login to GitHub if you don't see it).
 - Clone your repo to a local development folder.
 For convenience, you can place this folder in your `.obsidian/plugins/your-plugin-name` folder.
 - Install NodeJS, then run `npm i` in the command line under your repo folder.
 - Run `npm run dev` to compile your plugin from `main.ts` to `main.js`.